-Distance Education will only be offered on a temporary basis and under the terms allowed by our accrediting and/or licensing agencies.
-The academic achievement earned via distance education may not be accepted for reciprocity or eligible for licensure in other states.
+Academic achievement earned via distance education may not be accepted for reciprocity or eligible licensure in other states.

 WITHDRAW AND RE-ENTRY POLICY

 All students who withdraw in good standing will be accepted to re-enter during the next class start at the discretion of a school's official.